-This sample shows how to change the precision / scale of the unit price, unit cost, line total, subtotal, paid and total due cells.
-For example, if you are a graphics business in New Zealand and want to calculate to a tenth of a penny (i.e. $000,000.062), you need to modify the default database fields.
+This template demonstrates how to change the precision and scale of the unit price, unit cost, line total, subtotal, paid, and total due cells.
+For example, if you are a graphics business in New Zealand and want to calculate to a tenth of a penny (i.e., $000,000.062), you need to modify the default database fields.

-To do the required calculations, the following database fields should be modified / reviewed.
+To do the required calculations, the following database fields should be modified:

 To modify a field: